epenzeymoog/inclusive-tech-reading-list/contributing.md

 This document aims to provide a comprehensive list of educational resources for various topics in tech that are inclusive.

 The term "inclusive" refers to an intention of including people who might otherwise be excluded or marginalized.
-American tech spaces have been dominated be people who are white and male at the exclusion of other groups.
+American tech spaces have been dominated by people who are white and male at the exclusion of other groups.
 Some educational resources created in this culture further alienate groups who are not white or male.
 No one studying software, data or design should have to suffer through a well-known educational resource that subtly or outright demeans groups of people.
-There's no reason that aspiring software developer, eagerly reading about clean code, should have her learning interrupted by an overt, out of place sexual metaphor that assumes the reader is male, straight, and treats womens as sexual objects.
-There's no reason to consume content created by well-known names in tech who are sexist, racist, or otherwise exclusive simply because they are well-known names in tech when there are quality, inclusive alternatives available.
+There's no reason that an aspiring software developer, eagerly reading a popular book about clean code, should have her learning interrupted by an overt, out of place sexual metaphor that assumes the reader is male, straight, and treats women as sexual objects.

+There's no reason to consume content created by well-known names in tech who are sexist, racist, or otherwise exclusive when there are quality, inclusive alternatives available.
 This project was created to bring those quality, inclusive alternatives together into one place.
 Learners increasing their knowledge with any of the resources below can rest assured that the resource has been vetted by people in tech who understand oppression and have found the resource to not be problematic.

-Creating diverse and inclusive tech spaces is important work that is complex and multi-faceted, and this reading list is meant to be one small step towards that goal.
+Creating diverse and inclusive tech spaces is important work that is complex and multi-faceted, and this reading list is meant to be one small step toward that goal.

 ## What belongs in this project?

-One thing: links to resources for learning about topics in tech (development, data, devops, design, etc) that are inclusive.
+The content of this project is resources for learning about topics in tech (development, data, devops, design, etc) that are inclusive.

 "Resources" includes books, webinars, screencasts, online classes, tutorials, and articles.

+When adding a resource, include the following:
+- The name/title of the resource
+- The author or organization that created the resource
+- A link to where the resource can be accessed or purchased
+- The level of the resource: beginner, intermediate, advanced, or everyone, in the format "Level: beginner" "Everyone" means that the resource is accessible enough for beginner learners but has content relevant to people at all levels of mastery.
+- A one or two sentence description of the resource that starts with the words "This is for people learning..."

 ## What _exactly_ does "inclusive" mean for this project?